VeriBlock/pop-bch/IntegrationMarkDown.md

 ## Add VeriBlock AltTree

-At this stage we will add functions for the VeriBlock AltTree maintaining such as setState(), acceptBlock(), addAllBlockPayloads(). vbk/pop_service.hpp
+At this stage we will add functions for the VeriBlock AltTree maintaining such as setState(), acceptBlock(), addAllBlockPayloads(), that will change the state of the VeriBlock AltTree. acceptBlock() - adds the altchain block into to the library, addAllBlockPayloads() - adds popData for the current altchain block into the library, should be invoked before the acceptBlock(), setState() - change the state of the VeriBlock AltTree to the state of the provided altchain block.\
+[<font style="color: red">vbk/pop_service.hpp</font>]
 ```diff
 + #include <consensus/validation.h>
 + #include <vbk/util.hpp>